There was a man, Abdullah, who loved Allah and the Prophet so much that the Prophet (peace be upon him) had to declare about him:

 Do not help Satan against your brother.

-We can learn a lot from the Prophet’s attitude.
+We can learn a lot from this attitude of the Prophet.

-We should reflect first upon the close and affectionate relationship this companion enjoyed with the Prophet (peace be upon him), in spite of this companion’s shameful fault.
+We should reflect first upon the close and affectionate relationship this companion enjoyed with the Prophet (peace be upon him).

 Though the Prophet (peace be upon him) was who he was, it did not prevent him from relating to Abdullah in a familiar manner, of being his friend, and joking with him.